h2oai/h2o-3/h2o-docs/src/product/logs.rst

 With Current Jobs
 ~~~~~~~~~~~~~~~~~

-If you are not using Hadoop and the job is still running:
+If your job is still running:

 -  Go to the H2O web UI and select **Admin** > **Inspect Log** or go to
    http://localhost:54321/LogView.html.